ClydeMachine/DynamicModuleMonitor/README.md

 # README

+This is a practice project for writing self-mutating code.
+It'll start with basic functions of reading and writing files containing Scala code (that is to say, just some basic scripts, no dynamic loading of classes and such).

+Ultimately the code will be able to do something like the following:

+- The code base will launch with a generic superclass and at least one child class that extends it.
+- Separately from the code base, we'll create another child class, that will be saved into the loadingdock/ directory, and pulled in as a dynamically-loaded class that can then be used to create new instances.
+- To expand on this, we'll also introduce the ability to create new child classes on the fly with some user-created config files (like a JSON or YAML file), and the code base will write a .scala file containing the new child class.
+The codebase will then dynamically load in and use this childclass, as before.

+This will satisfy the criteria for what I call self-mutating code.

+## Current Flow

-1) Project looks to a directory for modules.
+1. Project looks to a directory for modules.
-2) Found modules are loaded.
+1. Found modules are loaded.
-3) Loaded modules are executed.
+1. Loaded modules are executed.
-4) Code that takes a user's parameter input from a file in that directory, and creates a module on the fly.
+1. Code that takes a user's parameter input from a file in that directory, and creates a module on the fly.
-5) That module is written to the directory, and thanks to steps 1-3, it launches.
+1. That module is written to the directory, and thanks to steps 1-3, it launches.